jasonlam604/Stringizer/README.md

 ## Overview

 Stringizer is a stringer helper that is made up of existing PHP multibyte-string functions and a variety of  string manipulation solutions found on Stackoverflow.com.

+Why Stringizer:

+- Built in Multibyte support
+- Chaining of functions
+- In some case removing the hassle of you trying to figure out the right regex solution

 ## Status